matrixneo99/docs/v2/host.md

 AWTRIX 2.0 can run on any platform (Windows, MacOS, Linux), the only requirement is the support of Java8.
 It is a non-GUI application so you doesnt need an desktop enviroment.
-This Tutorial describes the installation on a Linux machine (in my case a Raspberry ZeroW)
+This Tutorial describes the installation on a Linux machine (in my case a Raspberry ZeroW with Rasbian Lite)

 ## **Quickstart**